[Copilot Studio] Tried Handling KPI Aggregation Deterministically Without Relying on LLM: Two Approaches Using Code Interpreter and Office Script

 Source: Modify an existing flow to use with an agent | Microsoft Learn

-In other words, if you put heavy processing like the code interpreter (which took 2.5–3 minutes in my environment) directly in a synchronous flow, it risks timing out with the 2-minute constraint.
-On the other hand, lightweight aggregation like today's Office Script finishes in about ten seconds with no issues.
-Note that "using a flow doesn't remove the time limit".
+In other words, putting heavy processing like the code interpreter (which took 2.5–3 minutes in my environment) directly in a synchronous flow risks timing out at the 2-minute constraint.
+On the other hand, lightweight aggregation like the Office Script in this case finishes within a dozen seconds without issue.
+The point to note is that "running in a flow doesn't remove time limits."

 7.2 Heavy Subsequent Processing Can Be Placed After the Response (Up to 30 Days)